Guidelines for Submissions

 RIDE aims at providing comprehensive information and critical assessments of the reviewed projects to its readers.
 To that end, we require the reviewers to appreciate and make extensive use of our catalogues of criteria:

 - Criteria for Reviewing Tools and Environments for Digital Scholarly Editing

 Note that these catalogues are meant to remind the reviewer of issues that are crucial and can be relevant for the evaluation of digital editions, text collections, and tools but not as a mandatory list of subjects each of which has to be addressed by the reviewer.

 The length of the review can vary depending on how much the resource offers that is worthy of discussion (with a minimum of 2,000 words).
 Please see the information regarding the formatting, bibliography, file format, etc. below in the writing guidelines.

 You can submit your review by email to the managing editors or the editors in charge of the planned issue (in case there is a dedicated Call for Review).
-In addition to the review itself, we ask all reviewers to fill out a substantial questionnaire (opens in new window):
+In addition to the review itself, we ask all reviewers to fill out a substantial questionnaire (the questionnaires are hosted on LimeSurvey and open in a new window):

 - Questionnaire: Scholarly Editions

 Please choose the questionnaire according to the type of resource that you are reviewing.
 This can be done before or after submitting the review.
-The data entered in the questionnaire will be used for two purposes: 1) To provide general information regarding the reviewed project and the reviewer, which will be used to generate the header of the written review; 2) To obtain specific information about the reviewed project, which will be used to create a factsheet accompanying the review and to gain statistical insights into the sphere of digital editions and text collections (see the data overview).
+The data entered in the questionnaire will be used for two purposes: 1) To provide general information regarding the reviewed project and the reviewer, which will be used to generate the header of the written review; 2) To obtain specific information about the reviewed project, which will be used to create a factsheet accompanying the review and to gain statistical insights into the sphere of digital editions, text collections, and tools and environments (see the data overview).
 The written review and the results of the filled out questionnaire will be merged into a single XML-TEI file publicly available for download.